paaatcha/decision-making/README.md

 # Running an automatic A-TOPSIS test

-Now, you can export your benchmarck's results from `deep`
+Now, you can export your benchmarck's results from `deep-hub-pipelines`

 Add your aggregated results inside the folder 'dataset', change the configuration of the a-topsis in the script 'scripts/atopsis_from_file.py' and then run the command: `python3 scripts/atopsis_from_file.py`